How Tall Was Henry VIII of England + His 6 Wives!

 There is no doubting that King Henry VIII was a man to be remembered!
-Aside from having 6 wives, in paintings of him sitting on the throne he sometimes still appears taller than his standing counterparts!
+Aside from having 6 wives, he was a sizeable man, and in paintings of him sitting on the throne he still appears taller than his standing counterparts!

 How Tall Was Henry VIII Really

 Judging by his suits of armor, and also paintings of the man himself, King Henry VIII appears to have been comfortably 6'1.5" or 186.7 cm tall, fluctuating between 6'1" and 6'2" throughout the day.

 According to The Guardian (1) at ages 23, 28, 29 and 48 Henry had suits of armor made up.
 In all examples the suits of armor stood at the same height of 6'1" tall.

 Henry's chest however, is a different story.
 This area expanded from 41.7"-54.5" throughout his active years, so we can clearly see henry was a man who liked his food!